ajpahl1008/megaevent/README.md

 Megaevent
 ==========

-Megaevent, software to plan, coordinate and execute your enterprise level event.
+Software to plan, coordinate and execute your enterprise level event.